34q2h/CookiesClicker/README.md

 ## Setup editor

-First you need to create an Firebase application and add RealtimeDatabase.
+- First you need to create an Firebase application and add RealtimeDatabase
-Download and import Firebase SDK.
+- Download and import Firebase SDK
-Next download config and replace Assets/StreamingAssets/google-services.json After that enable EnhancedTouchSupport in Unity editor menu Windows -> Analysis -> Input Debugger -> Options -> Simulate Touch Input From Mouse or Pen
+- Next download config and replace Assets/StreamingAssets/google-services.json
+- After that enable EnhancedTouchSupport in Unity editor menu Windows -> Analysis -> Input Debugger -> Options -> Simulate Touch Input From Mouse or Pen